puppetlabs/puppetlabs-docker/README.md

 }
 ```

-By default, the Docker daemon binds to a unix
+By default, the Docker daemon binds to a unix socket at `/var/run/docker.sock`.
-at `/var/run/docker.sock`.
 To change this parameter and to update the binding parameter to a tcp socket, add the following code to the manifest file:

 ```puppet
 class { 'docker':